getodk/docs/docs/web-forms-intro.rst

 .. warning::
     ODK Web Forms is experimental and does not support all form functionality!
 Please test your form carefully.

-Starting in Central v2025.1.0, you can opt individual forms into using `ODK Web Forms <https://github.com/getodk/web-forms?tab=readme-ov-file#odk-web-forms>`_, an experimental replacement for Enketo designed from the ground up to align with ODK Collect.
+Starting in Central v2025.1, you can opt individual forms into using `ODK Web Forms <https://github.com/getodk/web-forms?tab=readme-ov-file#odk-web-forms>`_, an alternative to Enketo designed from the ground up to align with ODK Collect.
 ODK Web Forms is still early in its development.
 We recommend trying ODK Web Forms if:

 * You are curious about how web forms will evolve in Central.
+* You like ODK Web Form's look and feel.
 * You want to provide feedback and ideas `on the forum <https://forum.getodk.org/tag/odk-webforms>`_.
 * You have a form that doesn't work well with Enketo.
 For example, this could be because of the presentation of certain question types such as ``geopoint``, performance issues, or bugs in repeats.

+If you try your form draft, make some test submissions, and find that all of the functionality that you need is supported well, Web Forms can be used to collect real data.

 To opt into ODK Web Forms, go to the :guilabel:`Settings` tab for a specific form.
 In the :guilabel:`Web Forms` section, select the :guilabel:`ODK Web Forms` option, read the description, and confirm that you want to opt in.